 ISO/IEC 17025:2017 includes many changes.
 There are three main points to keep in mind: more options, the involvement of risk, updates in current technology.

 ISO/IEC 17025:2017 General requirements for the competence of testing and calibration was released in Nov 2017.
 All accredited labs have to move to the new standard by late 2020, three years after the final version was published.
 There are major differences with the formatting, phrasing, and numbering of sections from the 2012 standard.
-Reading through the 2017 edition and creating my cross-referencing table helped me find specific differences between the two versions.
+Reading through the 2017 edition and creating your cross-referencing table will help to find specific differences between the two versions.

 Change in structure :

 The definition in ISO/IEC 17025:2017 is “Presence of objectivity” and is further clarified in a note saying, “Objectivity means that conflicts of interest do not exist, or are resolved so as not to adversely influence subsequent activities of the laboratory.“

 In the context of testing or calibration Laboratories, Lab results cannot be influenced, or have the appearance of being influenced by any relationships the laboratory or the people involved in laboratory activities may have with the client.

 Laboratory activities also cannot be influenced by any undue pressure being put on the people involved in conducting those laboratory activities

 – Mitigate pressures.

 – Identify & manage risks on an ongoing basis.